 How to treat Dog Nausea and Digestion Issues?

-If worms are present, the proper wormer will be prescribed by the vet.
-Wormers may be given for several weeks or even months.
+If worms are present, you will need to go to the vet.
+Only a veterinarian can prescribe a proper wormer.
+Wormers may be given for several weeks or even months to get rid of an infestation.

 If the dog is dehydrated then it is best to give them subcutaneous or intravenous fluids.
 Due to diarrhea and vomiting, regular fluids pass through the body too fast and don’t allow proper absorption.